httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 As with lists, an empty Dictionary is represented by omitting the entire field.

-Typically, a field specification will define the semantics of Dictionaries by specifying the allowed type(s) for individual member names, as well as whether their presence is required or optional.
+Typically, a field specification will define the semantics of Dictionaries by specifying the allowed type(s) for individual members by their names, as well as whether their presence is required or optional.
 Recipients MUST ignore names that are undefined or unknown, unless the field's specification specifically disallows them.

 Note that dictionaries can have their members split across multiple lines inside a header or trailer section; for example, the following are equivalent: